kristoffSC/connectors/examples/flink-example/README.md

 # Run an example on a local Flink cluster
 ## Setup
-1. Setup Flink cluster on your local machine by following the instructions provided [here](https://nightlies.apache.org/flink/flink-docs-release-1.13/try-flink/local_installation.html) (note: link redirects to Flink 1.13 release so be aware to choose your desired release).
+1. Setup Flink cluster on your local machine by following the instructions provided [here](https://nightlies.apache.org/flink/flink-docs-release-1.16/try-flink/local_installation.html) (note: link redirects to Flink 1.16 release so be aware to choose your desired release).
-2. Go to the examples directory in order to package the jar
+2. Go to the `examples` directory in order to package the jar
 ```shell
 > cd examples/flink-example/
 > mvn -P cluster clean package -Dstaging.repo.url={maven_repo} -Dconnectors.version={version}